When the Boys Meet the Girls (film): Production

-The film was a remake of MGM's Girl Crazy (1943 film).
+The film was a remake of MGM's Girl Crazy.
 The remake was produced by Sam Katzman, who made it as the first of five films he did for the studio in 1965.
 In April 1965 Connie Francis was attached as star.

 In June 1965 Jeffrey Hayden was to direct and the stars were announced as Connie Francis, Harve Presnell, Paul Anka, Fran Jeffries and Louis Armstrong.

 The title was changed to I've Got Rhythm then When the Boys Meet the Girls.

 Presnell played the same role as Mickey Rooney in the original.
 Presnell said "When we did Molly Brown on Broadway, we had a standing joke whenever I didn't do something right.
 I said 'Well why don't you get Mickey Rooney?'."